Skip to main content

 release-notes cron no next fire in 3d 14h

-The lint check fires immediately (never run + cooldown gate = due), then every 30 seconds after that.
+The lint check fires immediately (never run + cooldown trigger = due), then every 30 seconds after that.
 The release notes fire Monday at 9 AM, dispatching a three-step formula wisp to the worker pool.
 Neither requires anyone to type gc sling.
 Orders are formulas and scripts on autopilot, gated by time, schedule, conditions, or events, evaluated by the controller on every tick.

-Last modified on April 16, 2026
+Last modified on June 2, 2026